DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The Welfare State, A Very Short Introduction.md

 These public services come close to being social rights - being provided as of right and operating outside the market: employee rights like minimum wages, paid holidays, parental leave...

 *Social work and personal social services* - provide forms of support such as social work with families, children's services, social care for the elderly, community care for the mentally ill.
-In these instances, social work professionals engage iwth clients in ways that combine care and control.
+In these instances, social work professionals engage with clients in ways that combine care and control.

-They aim to normalize and discipline - targeting lower-class populations. [[Jacques Donzelot]]describes these as ways to police the family where families deemed problematic are inspected and pressed to be normal.
+They aim to normalize and discipline - targeting lower-class populations. [[Jacques Donzelot ]]describes these as ways to police the family where families deemed problematic are inspected and pressed to be normal.
 In these ways, welfare states regulate and secure families, regulating and securing economies.

 *Government of the economy* - these programmes depend upon the operation of large-scale government controls on economic life: monetary policy, tax laws, fiscal policy, and so on.
 Here, nationalization of industry are instruments of economic management used in welfare states,